 How to Cut Safely

 On a worm drive saw, the blade is predominantly mounted on the left-hand side of the saw's body, which can make for easier visibility of the blade as it engages the cut line for a right-handed operator.
-Each of these scenarios are reversed for a left-handed operator.
+Each of these scenarios is reversed for a left-handed operator.

 Before you begin cutting, position the board or sheet good to be cut onto a stable surface in such a way that the item being cut is secure and that the portion being cut away will not bind as the cut is proceeding.
-We prefer to support larger boards or sheets with a couple of cutoffs that will hold it off of the sawhorse or other boards which may be beneath the but piece.
+We prefer to support larger boards or sheets with a couple of cutoffs that will hold it off of the sawhorse or other boards that may be beneath the but piece.

 For instance, if you're cutting a sheet of plywood on top of the stack, using a couple of short 2x4s to support the cut piece is a good start.
 However, by using at least one more section of 2x4 to support the cutoff, you prevent the cutoff from binding the blade or breaking off before the cut is complete.